|

 sleep.
 Counting sheep didn't seem him, somehow.

-slowed as he relaxed into an ordinary, gentle sleep.
-She tried to remember
+relaxed into an ordinary, gentle sleep.
+She tried to remember what she

-what she had read about stages of sleep and wondered how long he would
+had read about stages of sleep and wondered how long he would take to

 But time no longer existed.
 The realisation of that fact caused the first